Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 ## RecordedFuture-Playbook-Alert-Importer
-Type: Alerting
+Type: Alerting\
-Included in Recorded Future Intelligence Solution: Yes
+Included in Recorded Future Intelligence Solution: Yes\
+Requires **/recordedfuturev2** API keys as described in the [Connector authorization](#connector-authorization) section.

 Retrieves Playbook Alerts and stores them in a custom log in the Log Analytic Workspace.
 More information on [Playbook Alerts](https://support.recordedfuture.com/hc/en-us/articles/13152506878739-Playbook-Alerting-Rules-) (requires login)